-Not that I’m aware of yet (January 2018), despite the concept having been in the public arena since 1988.
+Not that I’m aware of yet (March 2019), despite the concept having been in the public arena since 1988.
 (Click here for the pdf of the original paper.)
 Some private bodies in the US and elsewhere are thinking about it.
 Governments are more wary, but there is some interest at the officials' level.
 See News for ways in which people are thinking about issuing the bonds.
-One difficulty with the bonds is that their advantage over conventional policy instruments is most marked at a large scale, for problems that require a multiplicity of diverse potential solutions, not all of which can be known in advance.
-Social Policy Bonds, uniquely, would see resources shifting between these solutions, which are themselves adaptive to changing circumstances.
+One difficulty with the bonds is that their advantage over conventional policy instruments is most marked at a large scale, for problems that will probably require a multiplicity of diverse potential solutions, not all of which can be known in advance.
+Social Policy Bonds, uniquely, would see resources shifting between these solutions, which would themselves adapt to changing circumstances.
 This allows the targeting of broad, long-

 What are Social Impact Bonds, and how do they differ from Social Policy Bonds?

 Social Impact Bonds are a new financial instrument being developed in the UK by the Young Foundation and Social Finance.
 They adopt one of the principles of Social Policy Bonds: that of linking rewards to outcomes.
 It seems that Social Impact Bonds would reward pre-